adi1998/BiomeRandomizer/README.md

 ![Run legnth](images/depth.png) ![run start](images/start.png)

 ### True randomizer
 Enable this to get a truly random biome order.
+Disable this to get biomes at their expected depth.
 Highly recommended to keep the scaling option enabled with this mode.

 ![True random](images/true_random.png)